-I have explained HERE how phobias develop when the brain links a harmless situation to the experience of intense fear and danger caused by something else.
+I have explained on another page how phobias develop when the brain links a harmless situation to the experience of intense fear and danger caused by something else.
 When the harmless situation happens again, this triggers a fight-or-flight response as if we needed to run from the situation or fight our way out of it.
 Even the possibility of the feared situation makes us very anxious, constantly alert for real or imagined danger, muscle tensed as if we might need to spring into action at a moment’s notice.
 The high anxiety makes it easy to remember other anxious situations, but difficult to remember happy events.
 This focuses our minds on everything negative.

 Therapy to overcome phobia is about breaking that link between the harmless situation and the fear response.
 A variety of techniques can be used to achieve this.